| by

 self-promote is a skill that can be mastered, but the gene that cannot be

+developed is the "will" to succeed.
+I agree.
 Not everyone has the "will," the ability to "focus," and the "desire" to do

 what it takes to create opportunities where business can flourish.
 It's just